 If that’s the case, the potential market for Heat Biologics’ vaccine remains enormous.
 If it’s not the case, but the company’s vaccine is competitive in efficacy with the Pfizer and Moderna vaccines, Heat Biologics still has an opportunity to contribute billions of doses to the global supply.

 Either way, the drop in Heat Biologics shares in response to the Pfizer and Moderna vaccines looks like an overreaction.
 To be sure, Heat Biologics is a high risk investment – there’s still a chance that it’s vaccine doesn’t work, or doesn’t work well.
-But for traders and investors willing to take a gamble, the upside potential for this tiny biotech firm is tremendous.
+But for traders and investors willing to take a gamble, the upside potential for buying biotech stocks in this firm is tremendous.

 Step 3: Open an Account and Deposit Funds